qweenter/qweenter/README.md

 ### Hi there 👋

-💬 Ask me about Recruiting and HR processes
+- 💬 Ask me about any job position!
+Hope, I have a good one for you!
-📫 How to reach me: telegram @yuliakaynko28
+- 📫 How to reach me: telegram @yuliakaynko28

 <!--
 **qweenter/qweenter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.